 Our dedication and commitment to family law have made us one of the top small law firms in the country, according to U.S News and World Report.
-Both David and Whitney have received accolades from Super Lawyers, naming them rising stars in the field.
+David Littman has received accolades from Super Lawyers, naming him a Top 100 Super Lawyer in his field.

 However, our awards only play a small role in why we’re good at what we do.
 We believe that divorce can be amicable and mutually beneficial, and we work with our clients to achieve the best outcomes possible.
 If your case involves children, you’ll be glad to know that we use a range of strategies to reduce the trauma and stress of the divorce.
 Typically, in a divorce, the children tend to suffer the most, and our dedication to putting the children first makes us good at what we do.

 We often encourage our clients to meet with several different attorneys before making their decision.
-We offer a free consultation session to discuss your case, present you with options, and give you the space to ask the questions you need.
+We recommend that you consult with us to discuss your case at a reduced rate.
+We will present you with options and give you the time and space to ask the questions you need

 We view clients as active participants in the divorce proceedings, so we need to ensure that we’re the right fit for you.
 If our values and goals align with yours, then you can rest assured that you have a dedicated and committed Denver divorce attorney on your side.